Are you at risk for overactive bladder?

-Overactive bladder (OAB) affects approximately 33 million Americans, though the number of people with symptoms is thought to be significantly higher.
-The condition, defined by an abrupt, strong need to urinate, isn't usually considered a serious health problem, but it can be annoying, messy and emotionally difficult.
-Victims are often left anxious and depressed, and many have tough times with work and relationships.
+Overactive bladder (OAB) affects approximately 33 million people in the United States, though the number of people with symptoms is thought to be significantly higher.
+The condition, defined by an abrupt, strong need to urinate, isn't usually considered a serious health problem, but it can be difficult to deal with.
+People with the condition can feel anxious and depressed, and may have difficulties with work and relationships.

 Who's at risk for overactive bladder?